baleada/docs/assets/markdown/logic/libraries/Completable.md

      */
     this.string = string
     /**
      * The current index-based position in the `string`.
-See the <nuxt-link to="#How-the-Completable-instance-handles-current-position">How the Completable instance handles current position</nuxt-link> section for more info.
+See the <NuxtLink to="#How-the-Completable-instance-handles-current-position">How the Completable instance handles current position</NuxtLink> section for more info.
      * @type {Number}
      */
     this.position = string.length